 Instructor Drop.
 An instructor may drop a student any time during the semester for excessive absences, for consistently failing to meet class assignments, for an indifferent attitude, or for disruptive conduct.
 The instructor must give the student a verbal or written warning prior to being dropped from the class.
 An instructor's drop of a student takes precedence over the student-initiated course drop of a later date.
-The instructor will assign a grade of either WF or F through the 10th week of a long semester, first 7 weeks of a 10 week summer term, or the 15th day of a 5 week summer term.
+The instructor will assign a grade of either WF or F through the 10th week of a long semester, the 7th week of a 10 week summer term, or the 15th class day of a 4 or 5 week summer term consisting of 20 days.
 After these periods the grade will be an F. The date the instructor drop form is received in the Office of the Registrar is the official drop date.

 Withdrawals.
 Any student who desires to withdraw from the University will contact the Office of the Dean of Students.
-Following an exit interview, the student will be issued a copy of the withdrawal form and the Dean of Students will process the paper-work with the necessary University offices.
+Following an exit interview, the student will be issued a copy of the withdrawal form and the Dean of Students will process the paperwork with the necessary University offices.